 East Carolina University is committed to equality of educational opportunity and does not discriminate against applicants, students, or employees based on race, color, national origin, religion, sex, age, or handicap.
 Before seeking admission to the doctoral program in Anatomy and Cell Biology, the applicant should have or be in the process of obtaining a baccalaureate degree and have proficiency in verbal and written communications and a knowledge of mathematics, biology and chemistry.

-Applications must be supported by an official transcript from each institution attended since high school, at least two letters of recommendation from former professors who are familiar with your academic record and career interests and an official copy of scores achieved on the Verbal, Quantitative, and Analytical portions of the Graduate Record Examination.
-The Department of Anatomy and Cell Biology requires a written statement from the applicant describing their professional and career goals.
-We prefer that each student visit the Department of Anatomy and Cell Biology for an interview before acceptance.
+Applications must be supported by an official transcript from each institution attended since high school, three (3) letters of recommendation from former professors who are familiar with your academic record and career interests and an official copy of scores achieved on the Graduate Record Examination.
+The Department of Anatomy and Cell Biology requires a written Statement of Purpose from the applicant describing their professional and career goals.
+After reviewing applications, select applicants will be invited to visit the Department of Anatomy and Cell Biology for an interview before acceptance.

 Graduate Program Committee